-Giving birth is often portrayed to be the most magical thing in the world and for some women it is.
-For others, giving birth can be complexed and extremely traumatic, both physically and emotionally.
-I should know.
-I pressured myself into two home births.
-The first was extremely traumatic and the second was magical.
+Childbirth is often depicted as the most magical experience in the world, and for some women, it truly is.
+However, for others, it can be complicated and extremely traumatic, both physically and emotionally.
+I have personal experience with this, having pressured myself into two home births.
+The first was extremely traumatic, while the second was magical.
 I have indeed experienced both ends of the spectrum.
-The Birth Trauma Association estimate that 1:25 women experience some form of Birth Trauma.
-This amounts to 30,000 women a year, but they suspect the unrecorded figures are much higher.
-The long-term effects birth trauma can have on millions of new mothers are still largely ignored, under reported or not diagnosed.
+The Birth Trauma Association estimates that 1 in 25 women experience some form of birth trauma.
+This equates to 30,000 women annually, though they suspect the unrecorded numbers are much higher.
+The long-term effects of birth trauma on millions of new mothers are still largely overlooked, underreported, or undiagnosed.

-Not only can the event be traumatising if the birth does not go according to plan, but expectation can have a lot to do with how traumatised a women may feel.
-Lots of information on medicalisation being bad, meaning women have failed if the birth needs intervention.
-Furthermore, The British Journal of Midwifery argues that birth trauma is caused not so much by the physiological process but by the quality of the care they receive. .
-PTSD is often misdiagnosed for PND, mothers should be informed of the difference.
-Many mothers can feel invalidated by their experience.
-Institutional denial of women’s experience can also be a problem when it comes to post-natal care, and this is reflected in the lack of women speaking out.
+The event can be traumatizing if the birth doesn't go as planned, and expectations greatly influence how traumatized a woman might feel.
+There's a lot of information suggesting that medicalization is negative, implying that women have failed if intervention is needed during birth.
+Additionally, The British Journal of Midwifery suggests that birth trauma is more related to the quality of care received than the physiological process itself.
+PTSD is often mistaken for PND, so mothers should be informed about the difference.
+Many mothers may feel their experiences are invalidated.
+Institutional denial of women's experiences can also pose a problem in post-natal care, which is evident in the lack of women speaking out.

 Psychological effects during the labour